 Is there any way that I can just search for the word or phrase and have Firefox take me right to it?
 Thanks in advance for helping me!

-As a side note, there’s also an easy to way to enlarge the font size on a web page.
+There’s also an easy to way to enlarge the font size on a web page, too.
 Just hold down the Ctrl key and rotate the mouse wheel to increase or decrease the font size.
 Go head and give it a try.

-Update from Doreen: A thousand thanks Rick!
-You have just made my job 1o times easier!!!
+Update from Doreen: A thousand thanks, Rick!
+You have just made my job 1,000 times easier!!!